PathOnAI/LiteWebAgent/README.md

   * demo: Amazon Shopping: initial exploration stage
     * However, I propose building an improved version of the browsing agent.
 The customer journey could be as follows, using Amazon as an example: First, I log in to Amazon and search for a product, say “dining table.”
 I get the search results but don’t know which brand to choose, so I check out various brands.
 The AI agent monitors me, and after observing for a while, it proactively intervenes, saying it notices I am interested in brands and asks how it could help me.
 Then I tell it: "Help me organize a list to see what brands and products there are."
 The AI agent does the research for me and generates a file summarizing its findings.
     * Please note that we don't want the agent to speak out its actions like Multion.
 We don't even need to visualize the page browsing or mouse movements
+* Danni to add example of using self-defined web agent with browsergym workarena and visualwebarena environments [ddl: 07/23]